andrewjmcgehee/andrewjmcgehee/README.md

 ## inspirational quotes

 > hey, you know, you can just do stuff. like, you don't need anybody's permission or anything. you
-> just, yeah, you just kinda come up with weird stuff you wanna go do you can just go do it.
+> just, yeah, you just kinda come up with weird stuff you wanna go do you can just go do it. okay...
->
-> okay.
->
-> go be weird.
->
-> okay, bye.
+> go be weird... okay, bye.
 >
 > &mdash; _rodney douglas norman_